 |Greene King Retail Services Limited|

 We work with a number of third-party suppliers and service providers.
-Many of these organisations process personal data in order to provide products or services to us or on our behalf.
-See the third-party data sharing list for more details.
+Many of these organisations process personal data in order to provide products or services to us, or on our behalf.
+See the Third Parties list for more details.

 These organisations are bound by the terms of this privacy notice and they are also required to comply with our data protection policies.
 They are not permitted to use your personal data for their own purposes.

 Other situations in which we may share your personal data